kydzoster/symbols/README.md

 **Footer**
  I dont have a standard footer at the bottom, instead I have a Content Author div at the right side of the screen for mobile and tablets and when viewed from mobiles at the bottom of the page.
 Content Author section includes social links taking you to the developers GitHub and LinkedIn pages and copyright information with developers name.

+**Search**
+At this moment you can search only for a Country name, other names will promt for adding them if these names are not already in Database.

 **Features to be Implemented**

 - Edit and Delete only your content.